I have had a lifelong passion for the game of tennis from my days as a competitive youth player to now following the world's top players.

 While Monica did return to tennis two years after the incident, she was never quite the same.
 To her credit, she did go on to win the 1996 Australian Open, her only post-attack Grand Slam victory.
 Monica continued to play until 2003 and officially retired in 2008.

 There is no doubt that Monica Seles was the most dominant player from 1990 to 1992.
-During this time, she won seven of her nine Grand Slam Titles and in 1991 was the top-ranked woman in the world.
+During this time, she won seven of her nine Grand Slam Titles.
+In 1991, she was the top-ranked woman in the world.

 5. Chris Evert